matinict/Magento2x-Ubuntu-Nginx/mail.md

-# Install and Configure Postfix as a Send-Only SMTP Server on Ubuntu
+# Install and Configure  Mail Ubuntu

 ## Step 1 — Installing Postfix
-In this step, you’ll learn how to install Postfix.
-The most efficient way to install Postfix and other programs needed for testing email is to install the mailutils package.First, update the package database:

     sudo apt-get update

-Finally, install Postfix.
-Installing mailtuils will install Postfix as well as a few other programs needed for Postfix to function.

     sudo apt install mailutils

-    Promt ==> Internet Site

-Near the end of the installation process, you will be presented with a window that looks exactly like the one in the image below.
+Promt ==> Internet Site  Near the end of the installation process, you will be presented with a window that looks exactly like the one in the image below.
 The default option is Internet Site.
 That’s the recommended option for this tutorial, so press TAB, then ENTER.

 ## Step 2 — Configuring Postfix
-In this step, you’ll read how to configure Postfix to process requests to send emails only from the server on which it is running, that is, from localhost.
-For that to happen, Postfix needs to be configured to listen only on the loopback interface, the virtual network interface that the server uses to communicate internally.
-To make the change, open the main Postfix configuration file using nano or your favorite text editor.

     sudo nano /etc/postfix/main.cf

-With the file open, scroll down until you see the following section.

     /etc/postfix/main.cf
     . . .